Lane–Hooven House: General Information

 The Lane–Hooven House was purchased in 1875 by John L. Martin, then president of the Second National Bank of Hamilton.

 In 1882, the house was sold to Colonel Alexander Gordon, who was born in England in 1840.
 Colonel Gordon was secretary and later president of Niles Tool Works of Hamilton.
 The house was then occupied, and later inherited by Mr. Gordon's niece, Mrs. C. Earle Hooven and her husband from 1895 until 1942.

-Bertrand Kahn bought the home in 1942 and gifted it to the City as a memorial to his father, Lazard Kahn, founder for one of the town's largest companies, for community use.
+Bertrand Kahn bought the home in 1942 and gifted it to the city as a memorial to his father, Lazard Kahn, founder for one of the town's largest companies, for community use.
 Mr. Kahn stipulated that for the duration of World War II, the Red Cross was to have use of the building; The Red Cross continued as its tenant until June 1, 1978.

 The Hamilton Community Foundation has owned the house since 1951 and maintains its offices there.
-The Foundation provides free tours of the home during the week.
+The Foundation provides free tours of the home during the week by appointment.